wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-form-processing/includes/2-create-first-model.md

 When the analysis has finished, select the thumbnail to open the field selection experience.

-1. Review the document and select all the fields that you want to save.
-Alternatively, select the Select all button if you want to save all fields.
+1. Review the document and select all fields that you want to save.
+Alternatively, select the **Select all** button if you want to save all fields.
 You can also rename the field names.
-2. If one of the fields you want to save has not been automatically detected, you can draw a rectangle around the field you are interested in, give it a name, and validate the selection.
-If you used the sample invoices, you can see that the address on the top left has not been detected.
+2. If one of the fields that you want to save has not been automatically detected, you can draw a rectangle around the field that you are interested in, give it a name, and validate the selection.
+If you used the sample invoices, notice that the address on the top left has not been detected.

 ![Select form fields](../media/form-processing-undetected-fields.gif)

-3. If a field that you want to save has been automatically selected but does not contain all the values for that field, you can adjust the selection by selecting the field, resizing the selection and validating the selection.
-In the sample invoices, you see that this is the case for the Bill to field.
+3. If a field that you want to save has been automatically selected but does not contain all values for that field, you can adjust the selection by selecting the field, resizing the selection, and then validating the selection.
+In the sample invoices, notice that this situation has occurred for the **Bill to** field.

 ![Select form fields](../media/form-processing-resize-selection.gif)

 4. When you are finished, select **Confirm Fields**.
-If you have only selected automatically detected field, instead of Confirm Fields you will see the **Done** button, in this case you can jump to the Summary and train section down this page.
+If you have only selected an automatically detected field, you will see the **Done** button instead of **Confirm Fields**.
+In that case, you can go to the Summary and train section of this unit.

-**Confirm fields**
+### Confirm fields

-When drawing new fields, or resizing automatically detected fields, you are presented with all the documents that you have uploaded.
-In this step you will need to draw the fields that are marked as pending on the right panel.
-By doing this you are going to teach your AI Builder model to recognize these fields in documents of this type.
+When drawing new fields or resizing automatically detected fields, you are presented with all documents that you have uploaded.
+In this step, you will need to draw the fields that are indicated as pending on the right panel.
+By completing this step, you are teaching your AI Builder model to recognize these fields in documents of this type.

-To draw a field on a document, just start drawing a selection on the document and you will be asked to which field it corresponds to.
-You can also click on the option **Draw in document** on the fields list to the right to star the selection process for that field.
+To draw a field on a document, start drawing a selection on the document and you will be asked which field it corresponds to.
+You can also select the **Draw in document** option on the fields list on the right to star the selection process for that field.

-If a field is not present on one of the documents, click on the option **Field not in document**.
+If a field is not present on one of the documents, select the **Field not in document** option.

 ![Select form fields](../media/form-processing-confirm-fields.gif)

-**Summary and train**
+## Summary and train

-Once you are done selecting your fields:
+After you have selected your fields, follow these steps:

 1. Select **Next**.
 2. Review the summary of your model's details.
 If everything looks acceptable, select **Train**.